 You can make a sole or joint application.
 The other party does not need to agree to the application.
 No one has to “give you a divorce”.
 If the 12 months has passed since separation and there is no prospect that the marriage can be reconciled (that is, you assert that the marriage has “irretrievably broken down”, then there is really no basis available to the other party to oppose your application.

 Going through a divorce is undoubtedly a challenging experience.
-However, by understanding the divorce process and seeking professional assistance, you can navigate this journey confidently.
+However, by understanding the process on how to get a divorce in Australia and seeking professional assistance, you can navigate this journey confidently.
 If you are ready to take the next step, our team is here to help you take the first step towards a fresh start, and you can be single again.

 If you would prefer an Watts McCray team member to contact you, complete the form below.